priyajha017/quizz/README.md

 7. **User can switch between light and dark theme**:
     - In header there is theme toggle button, using which user can switch theme

 Enjoy using the React quiz application!
-Feel free to customize it further to meet your specific needs.

 ### Screenshots
 **1. Start-page**